alexbosworth/balanceofsatoshis/README.md

 # Show a chart of payments received
 bos chart-payments-received

+# Remove old failed payment data for probes and other failed payments
+bos clean-failed-payments

 # See details on how closed channels resolved on-chain
 bos closed